somteets29-del/LATEST_PYTHON/README.md

 > Tested on Python 3.x via Termux (Android) and Pydroid 3.

----

 ## 📁 Project Structure

 ```
 expense_tracker/
 └── expense_tracker.py
 ```

----

-## 🔮 Future Improvements

-- Save expenses to a file (CSV or JSON) for persistence
-- Input validation and error handling for invalid entries
-- Filter expenses by description keyword
-- Export monthly summary as a report

----

 ## ⚙️ Requirements
 - Python 3.x